AregaGetaneh/Day_ahead-bidding-strategy/README.md

 This repository contains the code and input data associated with the paper titled
-### Learning to Bid in Forward Electricity Markets with Minimal Information
+### Learning  to Bid in Forward Electricity Markets Using a No-Regret Algorithm
-authored by Arega Getaneh Abate, Dorsa Majdi, Jalal Kazempour, and Maryam Kamgampour.
+authored by Arega Getaneh Abate, Dorsa Majdi, Jalal Kazempour, and Maryam Kamgarpour.

 ### Guide to the code